MurphyStudebaker/curriculum-web-app/README.md

 Existing tags include: `life`, `tech`, `cooking`, `environment`, `arts`

 ### Content Structure
-The syllabi are designed to be a loose list of resources and useful content to learn the subject matter within a single year, ideally while travelling full time.
-Provide links to the resources you are listing wherever possible.

-You are welcome to suggest new content categories, but we currently work with the following 5:

-- **Required Reading**: A list of books, blog posts, or articles to read on the subject.
-- **Supporting Media**: Any YouTube videos, documentaries, or other forms of media relevant to the subject matter.
-- **Field Trips**: Real world activities that can be completed to learn more on the subject matter, ideally from multiple different countries/continents.
-- **Assignments**: Any specific assignments or journal prompts that can be completed to gain mastery on the subject.
-- **Volunteerships**: Any volunteer programs related to the subject matter where someone could get hands on experience while contributing to social good.

-Please try to include all 5 in your syllabus, unless there is a reason one (or multiple) sections are not suitable for your particular area of study.
+The syllabi are designed to be a loose list of online resources, sample assignments, books, blog posts, films and documentaries, etc that a student could use to self-study a topic (think of it as if you were sending a resource list to your friend).
+They should be succinct enough to prevent learning overwhelm, but exhaustive enough to actually help the student gain a foundational understanding of the topic.

+Each topic will probably warrant its own structure, so feel free to define your own.
+In general, the curriculum should be segmented into sections that should be completed from top to bottom.
+Each section can contain a variety of different resources, categorized with an emoji:

+- `📖 Book`
+- `📽️ Movie/Documentary`
+- `📺 Online Video or Playlist`
+- `📝 Blog Post`
+- `🔗 Online Resource`
+- `✍️ Assignment`

+Note: Please do not include affiliate links in your submissions.
+We will change them all to non-affiliate links.